FAQ: Volunteering on the Psychedelic Support Line

 What happens after the training is completed?

-You’ll observe two shifts on the hotline and complete a written test.
+You’ll observe two shifts on the support line and complete a series of practices scenarios with a supervisor.
 Then, you’ll be ready to start taking calls.

 Questions?